Documentation

 (2.0 - 0.0im) 1XXY

-Return the sum of all the strings supported on N spins, with coeficients 1
+Return a vector of all the strings supported on N spins.

 Example